Skip to main

 Key Takeaways

-• Employers with 25+ employees will be required to participate—or offer a qualified plan such as a 401(k)
+• Employers with 25+ employees that have been in business 2+ years are required to participate, or offer a qualified plan such as a 401(k)

 • Have 25 or more employees in the previous year,